 Hourly time slots must be adhered too

-Use hand sanitizer provided at every closed gateway
+Use hand sanitizer provided at any closed gateway

 Back protectors must be worn in line with British Regulations